sxrvn/solvex-ai/README.md

 - `VITE_ROUTER_API_KEY`: Your API key for the AI service

-## Deployment
+## Deployment to Vercel

 This project is configured for deployment on Vercel.
+The setup includes a serverless API function to handle CORS issues.

+### Steps for Vercel Deployment:

-Simply connect your GitHub repository to Vercel and it will automatically deploy your application.
+1. Push your code to a GitHub repository
+2. Go to Vercel and connect your repository

-Make sure to add the required environment variables in your Vercel project settings.
+3. In the environment variables section, add:
+   - Name: `VITE_ROUTER_API_KEY`
+   - Value: Your API key
+4. Deploy your application

+The application uses a serverless function to proxy API requests and avoid CORS issues.
+No additional configuration is needed as the `vercel.json` file is already set up correctly.

 ## License